Orillusion/orillusion-web/docs/api/classes/Color.md

 ▸ **hexToRGBA**(`value`): `void`

-update this color rgb form hexadecimal has alpha
+update this color rgb from hexadecimal has alpha

 #### Parameters